saurav554/Registration-Task/README.md

 The API server uses Mongo DB, so you will need to install mongo then open another terminal tab and run: mongod

+###`npm run build`.
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

+See the section about deployment for more information.

 ### Features available in the application:
 1.Perfect Folder Structure
 2.User Registration
 3.Login